qtnc/swan/docs/stdlib.md

 ## List: is Iterable
 A list is a collection of items, in principe all of the same type (even if it isn't enforced).
 They are generally good, except when items are frequently added or removed in the beginning or in the middle of the list, in which case LinkedList is better.

-- Constructor: List(items...): create a list from the given items
+- Constructor: List(sequences...): create a list from one or more concatenated sequences
 - Implicit construction when using [...] notation
 - Operators: `[], []=, +, *, in`
 - Comparison operators: ==, !=